 I noticed something was off when I walked into the locker room; every single locker was half open, which was odd.
 I had a bad feeling, and when I got to the locker that my stuff was in, it was confirmed – somebody had gone through my stuff.

-I have never had my wallet stolen, and I guess I was too trusting; I go to an all women’s gym, and you have to be older than 18 to have a membership.
+I have never had my wallet stolen, and I guess I was too trusting; I go to an women’s only gym, and you have to be older than 18 to have a membership.
 Plus, there is no drop in.
 My perception of those who would steal a wallet went against everything my gym was.

 I was so lucky, though.
 Being a personal finance blogger definitely pays off.
 My credit and debit cards, in alignment with this post, were left at home.
 I panicked at first, thinking that the thieves were probably wracking up my credit card, until I remembered that they were at home.